-Paula Novotná, North – “It might sounds hilarious, but when I travel I always take apples.
+Paula Novotná, North – “It might sound hilarious, but when I travel I always take apples.
 I am an apple addict.
 My favourite is Granny Smith, the green ones and I am not a big fan of the food on the planes.
 The apples might be a bit heavy sometimes, but that doesn’t stop me taking them.
-An apple a day, keeps the doctor away!”
+An apple a day keeps the doctor away!”

 Just make sure you’ve always you’ve packed your digital devices and have your Progression Player App ready with any instructional videos for tricks you want to work on.
 Once downloaded, you can watch the videos and learn the easy way, even without the need for wifi!

 If you’re looking for more kiting travel tips and resources, check out our other Travel Blog Posts :)